 Up the sanctuary steps and through the left door is la capilla used for morning services.
 On Monday, August 17, 2008, I found 8:15 a.m. benediction (closing adoration?) and 8:30 Mass.
 In between a litany was offered that called upon Mary with the various patronage titles that honor her in the countries of Latin America.
 The parish bulletin listed also a morning mass at St. Malachy's rectory.
 The parish is staffed by two priests of the Institute of the Divine Word, founded in 1984 in Argentina.
 For many decades, Capuchin Franciscans (German in heritage) staffed St. Michael's, and on Warwick Street a large building has the sign "Capuchin Friary."
 Also, there seems to be a rectory at St. Malachy parish.
+As of June, 2015, it appears that the Capuchins are returning, replacing el Instituto.

 Above is Salve Regina Catholic Academy, 237 Jerome St., Brooklyn NY 11207, telephone 718-277-6766.
 It is on the northeast corner of Jerome Street and Liberty Avenue.
 Click on any photo to enlarge it.
 Apparently, some school buses serve St. Michael's.
 Also, bus route B12 passes this school on a route that crosses half of Brooklyn, to Ocean Avenue near Prospect Park.
 On Atlantic Avenue, just north of the church, is bus route Q24, from Jamaica to Bushwick.
 Both routes offer frequent service.